SegurCaixa Adeslas contributes 2.7 million Euros to the aid fund for medical service

 Participation in this initiative by SegurCaixa Adeslas is in addition to the actions taken by the company since the pandemic began and whose objective has been to preserve the health of employees, customers, and providers to the maximum extent possible.

 Since March 1, the company, which leads health insurance in Spain, has answered more than 155,400 queries about COVID-19 in its medical and emergency counseling service.
-The Adeslas emergency telephone platform follows the guidelines of the health authorities and its protocols to evaluate and identify the severity of each case, and make the determination whether the patient should remain at home, or be referred to a hospital center.
+The Adeslas emergency telephone platform follows the guidelines of the health authorities and its protocols to evaluate and identify the severity of each case and determine whether the patient should remain at home, or be referred to a hospital center.
 Until last Monday, 3,690 policyholders have been hospitalized for coronavirus, 221 of them in the ICU.
 About 1,500 have already been discharged.

 For less serious cases, the company has implemented a specific telephone medical follow-up service that cares for 2,670 people in their homes, either because they presented symptoms compatible with COVID-19 or were confirmed cases in home isolation.
 In addition, an information space has been set up on the SegurCaixa Adeslas website with complete information on COVID-19 and how to act.